 - To college officials with legitimate educational interests.
 A college official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
-A college official is a person employed by TC3 in an administrative, supervisory, academic or research, or support staff position (including public safety/campus police, residence life, and health center staff); a person or company with whom TC3 has contracted (such as an attorney, auditor, or collection agent); a person serving on the board of trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+A college official is a person employed by Tompkins Cortland in an administrative, supervisory, academic or research, or support staff position (including public safety/campus police, residence life, and health center staff); a person or company with whom the College has contracted (such as an attorney, auditor, or collection agent); a person serving on the board of trustees; a person serving as a member of SUNY system administration; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 Disclosure to parents.
 The college will release information to parents under the following circumstances (financial dependence is defined by the Internal Revenue Code):

 - Notice of alcohol or controlled substance violations will be provided to parents of all students under 21 years of age at the time of the violation, regardless of financial dependency.